sara-nl/clouddocs/access-your-VM.markdown

 >
 >```bash
 >Wed Jun 24 17:54:18 2015 [Z0][HKM][I]: Success executing Hook: SurfSARA_Dns: Added
->DNS record: vmname.projectname-institute.vm.surfsara.nl -> 145.100.68.93.
+>DNS record: vmname.projectname.surf-hosted.nl -> 145.100.68.93.
+>
+>**Note:**
+>It used to be vmname.projectname.vm.surfsara.nl, but we will be phasing this out in the near future.
 >```
 >
->In this case the host name of the server is vmname.projectname-institute.vm.surfsara.nl which points to IP address 145.100.68.93.
+>In this case the host name of the server is vmname.projectname.surf-hosted.nl which points to IP address 145.100.68.93.

-You can predict the host name: `${vmname}.${projectname}.vm.surfsara.nl`
+You can predict the host name: `${vmname}.${projectname}.surf-hosted.nl`

 >For example:
 >
->If you are working on a project called _analysys-acme_ and you want to have a VM reachable at host name _r-studio.analysys-acme.vm.surfsara.nl_, you just need to give your VM the name _r-studio_.
+>If you are working on a project called _analysys-acme_ and you want to have a VM reachable at host name _r-studio.analysys-acme.surf-hosted.nl_, you just need to give your VM the name _r-studio_.
 And, of course, you need to make that VM have a `nic` connected to the Internet.

 ## SSH access